 Card-On-File and Recurring Payments: For businesses with repeat customers or subscription purchases, the ability to store credit card information securely is key to making transactions easier for customers and maintaining loyalty.

 The pandemic tested everyone’s ability to be flexible in their personal and professional lives.
 Buy Now Pay Later (BNPL) programs thrived during the pandemic, as consumers appreciated the flexibility it provided for financing big purchases.
 ISVs that embed alternative financing into their software allow SMBs to participate in a popular payment method generally associated with big-box retailers.

-Global Payments Integrated’s Delay Pay feature automates the short-term loan process at the point of sale, enabling SMBs to reduce cart abandonment at checkout.
+Delay Pay*, powered by Tua, is a feature from Global Payments Integrated that automates the short-term loan process at the point of sale, enabling SMBs to reduce cart abandonment at checkout.
 It also makes payment easier for the consumer, as it saves time from needing to approach multiple outside lenders to find the best financing options.